Task Scheduler lets you automate and schedule repeated tasks. Here are 8 ways to open the Task Scheduler in Windows 10 & 11.

 Of course, anything you can do with Command Prompt can be done using PowerShell.
 Launching the task scheduler via PowerShell is nothing different.
 Here is how to do it.

 As always, open the PowerShell window.
-To do that, either search for it in the Start menu or right-click on the Start menu and select the “Windows PowerShell” option.
-Next, type “taskschd.msc” and press enter to open the Task Scheduler.
+To do that, either search for it in the Start menu or right-click the Start menu and select “Windows PowerShell” or “Terminal“.
+Next, type “taskschd.msc” and press Enter to open the Task Scheduler.

 As with any application, you can create a custom desktop shortcut to open the Task Scheduler.
-Here is how to do it.
+This is particularly helpful if you are opening the Task Scheduler multiple times.

 From now on, you can use the newly created desktop shortcut to access the task scheduler.